 A pop-up window appears with all of the file locations that you’ve configured on this particular device.
-If you’ve mapped any network drives on this device, they’ll appear here as well.
+If you’ve mapped any network drives on this device, also appear here.

-Scroll down until you see the source that you created in the previous section.
+Scroll down until you see the source you created in the previous section.

 Click on it to continue.

-The next window will show any zip files that are in that file location.
+The following window will show any zip files in that file location.